mainsdorff/learning-web-development/README.md

-This is a test README.md file just to play around with GitHub web commit
+This is a test README.md file just to play around with GitHub web commit.
+Here's the second line to test out the pull command in terminal.